AndreaPrestia/Libra.NET/README.md

 ### Least Connections
 This is not so complex.
 Least connections load balancing is a dynamic load balancing algorithm where client requests are distributed to the application server with the least number of active connections at the time the client request is received.

+### Sticky Session
+This is not so complex.
+Sticky sessions load balancing is a dynamic load balancing algorithm where client requests are sent only to one client for session id provided.

 ## Configuration